Top 7 Reasons That Highlight Importance of CPR

 The mortality rate among out-of-hospital cardiac arrest victims is about 90%.
 Considering that the vast majority of these events—about 350,000 per year—occur outside the hospital, this is devastating news.

-In-hospital cardiac arrests have a much better prognosis because patients are treated swiftly before organ damage occurs.
-If a majority of Americans were trained in CPR procedures and capable of responding to out-of-hospital emergencies, far more sufferers would survive long enough to receive the professional care they need.
+In-hospital cardiac arrests have a much better prognosis because patients receive treatment swiftly before organ damage occurs.
+If the majority of Americans were trained in CPR procedures and capable of responding to out-of-hospital emergencies, many more sufferers would survive long enough to receive the professional care they need.
 In fact…

 4. CPR Can Quadruple a Person’s Odds of Surviving SCA

-CPR saves lives.
+CPR saves lives!
 It keeps blood flowing to vital organs while you await the arrival of emergency services.
 One meta-analysis of 79 studies found that bystander CPR increases a victim’s odds of survival by four times.
-The standard survival rate for out-of-hospital SCA is only about 10%, but the survival rate among sufferers receiving bystander CPR is nearly 45%.
+The standard survival rate for out-of-hospital SCA is only about 10%, but the survival rate among sufferers who received bystander CPR is nearly 45%.

 So the problem isn’t that cardiac arrest victims can’t be saved.
 The issue is that less than 5% of the American public is trained in CPR.
-In most cases, sufferers are left waiting for emergency services.
+In most cases, sufferers are left waiting for emergency services, deprived of much-needed oxygen.
 And the longer those services take to arrive, the worse the prognosis.
 That’s why we constantly stress the importance of CPR.

 5. Every Minute Matters in a Cardiac Emergency

 When you’re an untrained or minimally trained bystander, it’s easy to assume that you’re better off stepping aside and letting the professionals work their magic.
-This is a critical mistake.
-For every minute that a cardiac arrest victim goes without CPR, their chance of death increases by 10%.
+However, this is a critical mistake.
+For every minute a cardiac arrest victim goes without CPR, their chance of death increases by 10%.

-Now consider that emergency professionals take an average of four to 10 minutes to respond to an emergency.
+Now consider that emergency professionals take an average of 4 to 10 minutes to respond to an emergency.
 Assuming you’re lucky enough to get professional support in just four minutes, the victim’s prognosis has still dropped by 40%.
 And if it takes 10 minutes for help to arrive, it may be too late.
-CPR buys you much-needed time during those critical minutes, maximizing the victim’s chances of survival.
+CPR provides oxygen and buys you much-needed time during those critical minutes, maximizing the victim’s chances of survival.

 6. CPR Makes AEDs More Effective

 If you’re lucky, you’ll have access to an automated external defibrillator (AED) during a cardiac emergency.
-These lifesaving defibrillation devices are often stored in public places like hotels, gyms, churches, and offices, and they’re often successful in reviving cardiac arrest sufferers.
-But even if you have one of these devices on hand, it’s still important to understand CPR best practices.
+These lifesaving defibrillation devices are often stored in public places like hotels, gyms, churches, and offices.
+AEDs are often successful in reviving cardiac arrest sufferers.
+But even if you have one on hand, it’s still important to understand CPR best practices.

-CPR improves the effectiveness of defibrillation, and the combination of these two practices can improve survival rates by an additional 9%.
+CPR improves the effectiveness of defibrillation, and the combination of these two interventions can improve survival rates by an additional 9%.
 While the AED works to restore a normal heart rhythm, the CPR works as a stopgap to keep the blood flowing and the organs nourished.
-You don’t want to lose precious minutes of blood flow while retrieving the AED, nor do you want to stop that momentum while waiting for emergency services in the event that defibrillation doesn’t revive the patient.
+You don’t want to lose precious minutes of blood flow while retrieving the AED, nor do you want to stop that momentum while waiting for emergency services to arrive or in case defibrillation doesn’t revive the patient.

-7. Learn CPR Because May Save Someone You Love
+7. Learn CPR Because It May Save Someone You Love

-Importance of learning CPR isn’t about memorizing beats per minute or discerning what a 2-inch chest compression feels like.
-It’s about investing in a simple but critical education that may someday benefit someone you love.
+The importance of learning CPR isn’t about memorizing beats per minute or discerning what a 2-inch chest compression feels like.
+It’s about investing in a simple but critical skill that may someday benefit someone you love.
 In the event that a loved one falls victim to a cardiac event, you don’t want to be a helpless bystander.
-You have the power to be their lifeline.
+You have the power to make a difference.

 To get started, check out our complete guide for how to perform CPR.
-We also recommend that you buy an AED if you or a loved one is at an elevated risk of cardiac arrest or if you oversee a business or public setting.
+We also recommend that you buy an AED if you or a loved one has an elevated risk of cardiac arrest or if you oversee a business or public setting.

 Don’t underestimate the importance of CPR.
 Learning it is easy and takes little time, but it can make all the difference in the world.